GoBig87/chat-gpt-rasperry-pi-assistant/README.md

 ### Step 9
 ![motor_shield](https://github.com/GoBig87/chat-gpt-rasperry-pi-assistant/assets/39137894/722d29af-87e0-407b-a420-2a24e3d159a4)
 Mount the H bridge (Part 4) on the right side and try to make it flush with the bottom of the standing mount bracket.
 Drill out the holes and mount the H bridge with 1/8 inch standoffs.

+### Step 10
+Mount the voltage regulator

+### Step 11
+With a hot glue gun, glue the Qualcomm Quick Charge power supply (Part 2) to the left side of the board

+### Step 12
+With a hot glue gun, glue the USB Speaker Phone (Part 2) above the H Birdge and to the right of the raspberry pi.